-How Butter affects Cookie Baking – Baking Basics
+How Butter Affects Baking Cookies –

-- Have you ever decided to bake cookies at the last minute?
-Then realized the butter is too hard.
-So you stick in the microwave but instead of putting it in for 10 or 15 seconds you put it in for 30 seconds.
-Then realize part of the butter is way too melted and some of it is still quite firm?
-Did that didn’t you?
+Then you realize the butter is too hard.
+So, you stick it in the microwave but instead of putting it in for 10 or 15 seconds you put it in for 30 seconds.
+Then, you realize that part of the butter is way too melted and some of it is still quite firm?
 Me too!!
-Way more often than I’d like to admit.
+More often than I’d like to admit.

 Did you know that quite often your butter is the main culprit?

-Butter vs Shortening or Margarine
+Butter vs. Shortening or Margarine

-You may have notices that even the type of butter you use can affect your cookies.
-Some premiums butters have a higher fat content with less moisture than regular super market type butter.
-These cookies will usually be more thinner cause they spread out more as well as more buttery, crisp and crumbly.
+That is because some premium kinds of butter have a higher fat content with less moisture than regular supermarket type butter.
+These cookies with less-fat content butter will usually be thinner because they spread out more.
+They will also be more buttery, crisp and crumbly.

-- Always soften butter to room temperature – The butter must be firm room temperature not soft room temperature.
+- Always soften butter to room temperature – The butter must be firm room temperature, not soft room temperature.

 When creaming firm room temperature butter – it will start slow but it will cream beautifully.

-This helps the cookies hold their shape better as the butter firms up and the flours absorb the moisture in the cookie giving you a better texture in the cookies.
+This helps the cookies hold their shape better as the butter firms up and the flours absorb the moisture in the cookie.
+Thus giving you a better texture in the cookies.

 What is the right temperature for butter?

-- What is firm room temperature? –
+- What is a firm room temperature?

-it’s soft but still holds its shape.
+It’s soft but still holds its shape.
 When you indent your finger in it – it will make a hole but not spread.

-- What is soft room temperature? –
+- What is a soft room temperature?